|

 There have been

-of the modern period, roughly occupying the years 1890 to 1950, that is the subject of this book.
+is this renaissance of the modern period, roughly occupying the years 1890 to 1950, that is the subject of

-metaphors he applies to most of nineteenth-century drama for its
+Goldsmith and Sheridan”), metaphors he applies to most of nineteenth-century

-pleasure-seeking addiction to melodrama, low comedy, and other escapist fare.2
+drama for its pleasure-seeking addiction to melodrama, low comedy, and other

 To read the diatribes